MtnBiker/Photo-Renaming-gpsCoords/_Implementation notes.md

 #### Implementation notes

+Earlier version of this is at /Users/gscar/Documents/Ruby/Photo handling-Lumix/ Too much cruft and very slow now.
+So will get rid of known cruft and anything not related to OM "Special use Ruby files" files will be deleted from this original project so not duped in new version

 GPS coords not being written to OM-1 files—maybe they are Is this error relevant?: 618.
 Finding all gps points from all the gpx files using gpsPhoto.pl.
 This may take a while.